-I wish we were sitting face to face, over a cup of coffee so you could hear the sorrow and grief in my voice as I share this news with you.
+I wish we were sitting face to face, over a cup of coffee as I share this heartbreaking reality with you.

 As many of you know, I experienced great loss in 2010 when my dad passed away and then 5 months later, my younger sister Melissa passed away.
 In 2014 I experienced another loss….I had a miscarriage.
 On May 5, 2014 my mom passed away.